 Pop culture makes it look so easy.
 In reality, it can be very tricky to find a compatible romantic partner.
 There are so many possible reasons why you seem stuck when it comes to relationships.
 This process becomes even more difficult when you yourself feel unable to commit or afraid to accept it.
 Surely, you must wonder why things are this way.
 Disorganized attachment may lie at the root of your relationship struggles.

-For many, answers lie in the concept of attachment theory.
-At an early age, each of us learns how to interact in friendships and relationships.
-If these lessons do not promote a secure bond, you may struggle in adulthood — especially if your attachment style is disorganized.
+For many people, answers lie in the concept of attachment theory.
+At an early age, each of us learns how to bond in friendships and relationships.
+If these lessons do not promote a secure and flexible closeness, you may struggle in adulthood — especially if your attachment style is what we call “disorganized”.

 What is Disorganized Attachment?

-Let’s start by explaining that an healthy secure organized attachment provides security, predictability and safety to an infant or child.
+Let’s also point out that a healthy secure attachment parenting attachment style provides security, predictability and safety to an infant or child.
 Their parent and/or caregiver is reliable in meeting the child’s needs.
 A disorganized attachment may arise if the parent/caregiver is neglectful, displays extreme insensitivity, is under chronic high stress and:

 - Creates a climate of fear or intimidation